sidgaikwad/motia/packages/docs/content/docs/concepts/index.mdx

 ---

-**Ready to see this in action?** Check out [Build Your First App](/docs/getting-started/build-your-first-app) to create a multi-language workflow in minutes.
+**Ready to see this in action?** Check out [API Endpoints](/docs/getting-started/build-your-first-app/creating-your-first-rest-api) to build a complete REST API in minutes.